Track Bet & Payout Limits

 If your selection in the first leg of a Pick 3's, Pick 4's, and Pick 6's is a loss, then the entire combination is deemed a loss, regardless of a scratched horse among the subsequent selections.

 If a horse is scratched in any leg except the first, we follow the official payout results posted by the track when a horse is scratched on Pick 3's, Pick 4's, and Pick 6's tickets.
-If the track offers a consolation payout, you will receive the post time favorite and that consolation payout if the favorite wins.
+If the track offers a consolation payout, you will receive the post time favourite and that consolation payout if the favourite wins.
 If the track does not offer such a payout you can request a refund for Pick 3's, Pick 4's, and Pick 6 wagers provided the other selections in the wager were winners.

 We reserve the right to refund Pick 3's, Pick 4's, and Pick 6's tickets where a scratched runner is selected for a leg of the ticket after the scratch has been posted by the host track, but before the scratch has been entered in the race book.